kannavdhawan/NLP-pipeline-Amazon-Food-Reviews/README.md

 __________
 # Assignment 1--> Preprocessing
 1. Please read the README.md in Preprocessing for instructions and code understanding.
-2. From the root of this repository, run `python3 Preprocessing/main.py` and input `Preprocessing/pos.txt` for positive reviews and `Preprocessing/neg.txt` on command line.
+2. From the root of this repository, run `python3 Preprocessing/main.py Reviews/Raw_data`
 __________